theAvoidact.com

 Bill passes Senate Judiciary Committee

-The Senate Judiciary Committee votes to advance the bill to the Senate floor, with amendments extending the contractual claims window from an initially proposed 45 days to 60 days in response to industry feedback.
+The Senate Judiciary Committee votes to advance the bill to the Senate floor, with amendments adjusting the proposed deadline structure in response to industry feedback.

 5. November 2024